-On August 21, Missouri is among the best places in the country to see a total eclipse of the sun.
-Timing and location are everything, so synchronize your watches and make plans to witness a once-in-a-lifetime natural event.
+On August 21, 2017, Missouri was among the best places in the country to see a total eclipse of the sun.

 DISCLAIMER: The information in this article was fact checked and accurate at press time, but 417 Magazine cannot guarantee its accuracy indefinitely.

-On August 21, a coast-to-coast solar eclipse turns day into night across the United States.
-That day, the moon passes between the earth and the sun, blocking the sunlight and darkening the day.
+On August 21, 2017, a coast-to-coast solar eclipse turned day into night across the United States.
+That day, the moon passed between the earth and the sun, blocking the sunlight and darkening the day.

-Although everyone in the country will be able to see a partial eclipse that day, only certain locations will be able to see a total solar eclipse.
+Although everyone in the country was able to see a partial eclipse that day, only certain locations were able to see a total solar eclipse.
 The 67-mile-wide path of totality crosses the country from coast to coast (the first time that has happened in almost 100 years!).

-Lucky for us, Missouri falls along that path.
+Lucky for us, Missouri fell along that path.
 Online at nationaleclipse.com, there are 57 Missouri cities and towns listed as great places to watch the total eclipse and get the full effect of this stunning natural phenomenon.
-The eclipse lasts nearly three minutes in some places but much less in others, so we found seven Missouri spots that offer some of the lengthiest views of the total eclipse—two and a half minutes or more—and make a fun day trip.
+The eclipse lasts nearly three minutes in some places but much less in others, so we found seven Missouri spots that offered some of the lengthiest views of the total eclipse.

 Start watching at: 1:06:27 p.m.
 Total eclipse lasts: 2 minutes 38 seconds